libgd/libgd/windows/msys/README.MSYS.md

     by *_DLLDIR Makefile variables.

     Before type "make dist", please make sure you have installed zip command in msys.
-Or You can try to solve it by following ways:
+Or you can try:
     * If you use msys, you can install msys-zip(lib, docs, lic) in MinGW Installation Manager/all package.
-    * If you use msys2, you can install msys/zip by pacman and type:
+    * If you use msys2, you can install msys/zip by pacman and running:

        pacman -S msys/zip